rimimadision/omnicache-fast24-artifacts/README.md

 Our artifact is based on **Linux kernel 4.15.18** and it should run on any Linux distribution.
 The current scripts are developed for **Ubuntu 18.04.5 LTS**.
 Porting to other Linux distributions would require some script modifications.

 Our artifact requires a machine **equipped with Intel Optane persistent memory**.
+To enable outside access to Optane servers, we are using a different machine with a slightly lower memory capacity.

 # Setup

 **NOTE: If you are using our provided machine for AE, we have cloned the code and installed the kernel for you.
-The repo path is `/localhome/aereview`, you can directly goto Step 4.**
+The repo path is `/localhome/aereview`, you can directly go to Step 4.**

 ### 1. Get OmniCache source code on Github